 - Clash in Your Home: A Game Plan for Cleaning Up the Conflict by Val Harrison

-Val Harrison and her husband Rich have seven children.
+Val Harrison, The Practically Speaking MOM and her husband Rich have seven children.
 Five have graduated from their homeschool while school is still in session for the youngest two.
 With a degree in communications, she has taught speech and career skills to homeschool students for just under two decades.
 She is the author of the book series “Your Family God’s Masterpiece” consisting of three books: Wearing All Your Hats without Wearing Out, Clash in Your Home: A Game Plan for Cleaning Up the Conflict, and When Littles Are Loud: Maximizing the Moments without Drowning in Chaos.
 She is also the author of GAINING MOMENTUM: Preparing Your Student for a Career with or without College.
 Val loves to encourage and equip parents.
-You are welcome to visit her website and blog at www.PracticallySpeakingMOM.com or on Facebook at Val Harrison, The Practically Speaking MOM.
+You are welcome to visit her website and blog or on Facebook.